 MoEngage identifier for this event is "Web User Subscribed".
 You can leave the attribute field empty.

-MoEngage identifier for this case is "Web Migrated User".
-You can run the following segmentation query to get this count.
+MoEngage identifier for this event is "Web User Unsubscribed".
+You can leave the attribute field empty.

 In case you have any queries, you can always raise a support request from "Need Help?" drop-down.